 Question: "What should we learn from the tribe of Reuben?"

-Reuben, the firstborn of the twelves sons, was to Jacob his “might, the first sign of my strength” (v.
-3), indicating that to him were all the rights and prerogatives of a firstborn son.
-At first, he excelled in honor and power, as is fitting the firstborn son, but Jacob declares that Reuben “will no longer excel” (v.
-4) due to his sin of incest with Bilhah, his father's concubine wife (Genesis 35:22).
-Although that sin was committed forty years prior, because of it there would be left an indelible spot on Reuben's character and that of his posterity.
-By committing this uncleanness with his father’s wife, there would be reproach upon his tribe and the family, to which he ought to have been an example and a blessing.
-He forfeited the prerogatives of the birthright and his dying father demoted him, although he did not disown or disinherit him.
+Reuben, the firstborn of the twelve sons, was to Jacob his “might, the first sign of my strength” (Genesis 49:3), indicating that to him were all the rights and prerogatives of a firstborn son.
+At first, he excelled in honor and power, as is fitting the firstborn son, but Jacob declares that Reuben “will no longer excel” (verse 4) due to his sin of incest with Bilhah, his father’s concubine wife (Genesis 35:22).
+Although that sin was committed forty years prior, there was left an indelible spot on Reuben’s character and that of his posterity.
+By committing this uncleanness with his father’s wife, there would be reproach upon his tribe and the family, to whom he ought to have been an example and a blessing.
+He forfeited the prerogatives of the birthright, and his dying father demoted him, although he did not disown or disinherit him.
 He would still have all the privileges of a son, but not of the firstborn.

 Further, Reuben was “unstable as water” (some versions translate it “turbulent as water”), and in this phrase we find several lessons for all Christians.
 For one thing, Reuben’s virtue was unstable; he did not have control of himself and his own appetites.
 The charge of instability could refer to his being sometimes very regular and orderly, while at other times wild and undisciplined.
 As Christians, we are to be in control of our flesh and its appetites and desires at all times.
 Most importantly, we are to be steadfast in our faith and not “tossed to and fro and carried about by every wind of doctrine” (Ephesians 4:14).